Nina-Mainusch/ADA_website/index.md

 To investigate this question we used a community detection algorithm on the friendship graph.
 There are a number of different community detection algorithms, however, due to the size of the datasets we had to restrict ourselves to algorithms that run in near linear time.
 We settled for the [Walktrap algorithm](http://arxiv.org/abs/physics/0512106).
 The algorithm tries to find densely connected subgraphs by performing random walks.
 The idea is that short random walks tend to stay in the same community.

-We also decided to only use US check-ins.
+We also decided to only use US checkins.
 This is because we were mostly interested in seeing how cities are distributed in these clusters and introducing country borders would make things much more complicated.

 What we discovered is that, for both datasets, the largest cluster had a pretty even distribution of cities.
 There was no city clearly dominating.
 Whats interesting about this is that it many users are quite tightly connected, despite great distances separating them.
 The largest cluster for the Brightkite dataset can be seen below.